drggtm/ansibleplaybooks/README.md

 3.To install a specific service.
 $ ansible-playbook maria.yml ( this installs mariaDB).
 YOu can install others similarly by changing .yml filename.

+You also can go through Readme.md of each roles to know more about each services.